Timothy Well: Southern Rockers/Well Dunn (1987-1995)

-Singles wrestler
+Puerto Rico and Japan (1995-1997)

 Well Dunn left the WWF in 1995 after losing matches to several of the company's top teams.
 The team parted ways, and Smith returned to the ring name Rex King.
 Returning to Puerto Rico, he held the WWC Television Championship twice in 1995.
 Later that year, he took the place of Shane Sewell as a member of the Canadian Glamour Boys Tag Team with Sean Morley.
 They won the promotion's tag team title on November 26, 1995, and held it until the following March.
 After they lost the belts, Morley resumed teaming with Sewell.

-After Puerto Rico, Smith also worked for All Japan Pro Wrestling.
+After Puerto Rico, Smith also worked for All Japan Pro Wrestling from 1996 to 1997.

+WCW and ECW (1996-1998)

 From 1996 to 1998, he worked for World Championship Wrestling as a jobber and Extreme Championship Wrestling in 1998.

+Later career (1998-2004)

 King reunited with Doll in 1998 to win the MCW North American Tag Team Championship in Tennessee's Music City Wrestling (MCW).
 Immediately after the match, however, Reno Riggins came to the ring, joined with Doll in attacking King, and took King's place as tag team champion.
 King returned to competing for WWC in Puerto Rico, where he defeated Jose Rivera Jr. on February 12, 2000, to win the WWC Puerto Rico Heavyweight Championship.
 While still holding the Puerto Rican title, he also won the Television Championship for a third time, defeating Glamour Boy Shane (Sewell) for the belt on March 19.
 One week later, he lost the Puerto Rican title, but he held the Television Championship for over a year.
 In September 2001, King sustained an injury while competing in Puerto Rico, during a match with Mustafa Saed, and retired as a full-time wrestler, although he returned to wrestle on some independent shows until 2004.